 - Australian Greens, which secured its first three seats in the Legislative Council in 2006, and gained seats in both the Assembly and the Council in 2014;

 - Shooters and Fishers Party Victoria, which secured its first two seats in the Council in 2014;

 - Australian Sex Party, which first secured a Council seat in 2014;

-- Democratic Labour Party (DLP), which currently has one seat in the Council; and
+- Australian Conservatives Party (AC), which currently has one seat in the Council; and

 - Vote 1 Local Jobs, which first secured a Council seat in 2014.